pen-lang/pen/doc/src/README.md

 ### [System injection](/advanced-features/system-injection.md)

-- System APIs are always injected into entry points of applications.
+- System functions are always injected through entry points of applications.
 - That isolates and protects application logic from implementation details for both maintainability and portability.
-- Developers can define their own system APIs and build applications on top of them.
+- Developers can define their own system functions and build applications on top of them.

 ### Even more...